sipeed/TangMega-138KPro-example/cam2hdmi_alt/readme.md

 This project is a demo to test the DVP Camera, DDR3 memory & HDMI on GOWIN GW5AST-138K, it base on Sipeed [Tang MEGA 138K Pro](https://wiki.sipeed.com/hardware/en/tang/tang-mega-138k/mega-138k-pro.html), it uses the DDR3 memory as framebuffer on the board for video capture & output testing.

-Main features,
+# Main features

 - 720P@60/30Hz TMDS video output via HDMI connector.
 - 720P@60/30Hz RGB565 video capture via DVP Camera OV5640.
-- Use on board DDR3 memory as framebuffer .
+- Use on board DDR3 memory as framebuffer.

 This demo now is only test on Sipeed [Tang MEGA 138K Pro](https://wiki.sipeed.com/hardware/en/tang/tang-mega-138k/mega-138k-pro.html), which mainchip is **GW5AST-LV138FP676AC1/l0** or **GW5AST-LV138FP676AES**.